myteron/dew_point_regulated_ventilation/README.md

 ## How well does it work?

 In Ireland it is rare to have dry enough outside air.
 The unit makes a big difference but is not enough for a country with wet winters.
-The building this unit is in was never designed to be dry in the firs place.
+The building this unit is in was never designed to be dry in the first place.
 When the unit broke down due to a failing GY-21 for 3 Month in the winter it did get VERY obvious that everything in the shed is doomed without the unit.
 Aside from metal rosting, mold and the smell of dempness started to inensify.
 Full protection against mould would however require some sort of intermitting heating.

 ## What next?